Fletcher Building in a trading halt amidst financial review

-KPMG is running the ruler over two of the largest projects in its B+I business and Fletcher said that this was informing its review.
+KPMG is running the ruler over two of the largest projects in the B+I business and Fletcher said this was informing its review.

-The trading halt should lift tomorrow, with the announcement of earnings guidance for the 2018 financial year.
+The trading halt should lift tomorrow, with the announcement of earnings guidance for the next financial year.

-The company also expects to announce the appointment of its new chief executive prior to market opening tomorrow.
+The company also expects to announce the appointment of its new chief executive before the market opens tomorrow.

 Former chief executive Mark Adamson left the company immediately in July as it announced a second earnings downgrade amid cost blowouts at two major construction projects - widely believed to be the Auckland convention centre and the Justice Precinct in Christchurch.